EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 Furthermore, if *all* variables with criteria have an upper bound of inf, then we can lock down to one solution group to collect the single answer.

-However, if we want to continue returning answers after the initial "minimal" solution, we need to only choose one of the newly generated combinations per new solution.
-To do this, we track the lineage of a solution group by giving it an ID.
+#### Returning Additional Solutions for a Minimal Solution Group
+In all scenarios we want at least one more answer beyond the minimal solution group, if it exists.
+For commands and wh-questions, we want them all.
+The problem is that our algorithm only generates alternative groups, it doesn't say which are simply "updates".
+For the scenario where we are adding a solution that only updates variables that have an infinite upper bound, we *can* tell it is an update because we literally update it.
+However, a constraint like "less than 5": between(1,4) will generate 4 different solution groups, each simply adding a new solution, but *will not* be updating them in place because they really are alternatives that could generate truly different solutions.

+However, we *can* detect if a solution group was created by adding a solution to an existing group by adding a "lineage" to every group in the set.
+We'll simply give an ID to every set that is a "version history" like "0:3:5" indicating what set it was created from.
+When we get a new solution group back from the stream, we just see if it came from the one we have by comparing the ID prefixes.
+If so, we know it just "a little more" of that solution.
+Then, we have to use that new ID as the solution ID we are checking so we don't accidentally thing all the alternatives were also "a little more".

+TODO: Even better, we can have the stream to quit generating other alternatives, once we've got the 1 or 2 we want, and so it can just focus on the solutions we care about.
+- BUG: the bug is that we are requiring it to be a unique coll/etc. value.
+It is just that it is a solution is all that matters.

 Thoughts:
 - Once a solution group meets across all variables, we need to keep returning answers if new solutions get added to it.
   - After it has been initially returned as a solution that meets, the only answers that can possibly get added to it are those that only modify variables that have an upper bound of inf (because that is the criteria for merging).
-  - BUG: the bug is that we are requiring it to be a unique coll/etc. value.
-It is just that it is a solution is all that matters.
 - TODO: For propositions, we need to respond with "there are more" if it is "at least" or "exactly" once we get above the level that a normal person would say "at least" for.
 So, sometimes we say "there are more" for when there is another solution group, but othertimes we say "there are more" for when "only" would have failed.
 For example: "a few files ..." works for 100 files since it is "at least". but "only a few files" would fail.
-Potential bug: less than 10: between(1, 10), which solution groups will it generate?
-- because max != inf it will generate all combinations as different solutions, including those that are < 10.
-- "Maximal" really means: the largest number for which the criteria is still true, that seems to be the better definition
+- "Maximal" really means: the largest number for which the criteria is still true.
+That seems to be the better definition
 Key: The real design here is that we want to get back answers when they meet the minimal constraints, that allows us to stop immediately for prop and ques and answer.
 But for comm and wh_ques, we then want to iterate to the maximal group
 - for prop and ques, we want to add "there are more" even if there are more *in the current solution group*.
 If the user says "a few files are in this folder" and there are 100, we'd like it to say "yes but there are more".
 For wh-ques and comm, we want it to say there are more if there is another *solution group*

+#### When Can We Stop
+If at least one variable has (N, inf) we need to go all the way to the end to get the maximal solution.
+If none do, we actually want the *minimal* solution (but tell the user there are more).
+For example: a few less than 4

 ### Criteria Optimizations